webqit/webqit-community.docs/webflo/README.md

 So, route handlers can both return *response data* of their own and act as a gateway for the request/response flow.
 As we will see shortly, response data returned from route handlers can either serve as *automatic JSON (API) responses* or get rendered into the default `/public/index.html` file and returned as a rendered *HTML response*.

-So far, with just two files - `/public/index.html` and `/server/index.js` - we can already return either of three responses for the URL `http://localhost:3000/`: a JSON API response, a static HTML response, a dynamically-rendered HTML response.
+So far, with just two files - `/public/index.html` and `/server/index.js` - we can already return either of three responses for the URL `http://localhost:3000/`: a JSON API response, a static HTML response, or a dynamically-rendered HTML response.
 Code examples ahead.

 > Now, if all you're creating is a traditional server-side application or simply an API backend, your work ends in this directory!
-Routing is covered in the next [section](#routing).
+Routing is covered in [the next section](#routing).
 And [here](learn/server-side-routing) are server-side routing examples.

 #### The `/client` Directory
 If you intend to have JavaScript files that handle routing (e.g navigation requests) in the browser, place them in this directory.